Mubah

+Mubāḥ (مباح) is a term used in Islamic jurisprudence to describe actions that a person has no specific obligation to perform or abstain from, and thus attracts no reward (ثواب) or punishment from God in Islam.

+Fiqh

-Mubah is commonly translated as "neutral" or "permitted" in English., "indifferent" or "(merely) permitted".
-It refers to an action that is not mandatory, recommended, reprehensible or forbidden, and thus involves no judgement from God.
-Assigning acts to this legal category reflects a deliberate choice rather than an oversight on the part of jurists.
+Mubāḥ is commonly translated as "neutral" or "permitted" in English "indifferent" or "(merely) permitted".
+A mubāḥ action is one that is not mandatory, recommended, reprehensible or forbidden, and thus involves no judgement from God.
+The assignment of acts to this legal category reflects a deliberate choice rather than an oversight on the part of jurists.

 In Islamic property law, the term mubāḥ refers to things which have no owner.
 It is similar to the concept res nullius used in Roman law and common law.

-Categorization

-The quality of deeds in Islam:

-Left diagram: Categorization of the deeds of an obliged person.Right diagram: Quality of the deeds in Islam.